MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

-As an example, consider a diagnostic whose associated :varlink:`gdiag` parameter is equal to “UURMR”.
+As an example, consider a diagnostic whose associated :varlink:`gdiag` parameter is equal to ``UUR     MR``.
 From :varlink:`gdiag` we can determine that this diagnostic is a U-vector component located at the C-grid U-point, model mid-level (M) with Nr levels (last R).

 In this way, each diagnostic in the model has its attributes (i.e., vector or scalar, C-grid location, etc.) defined internally.
 The output